unmaya/Girder/README.md

 [Girder Site Files](http://comfypixel.com/Girder/)
 ====================

 A simple CSS grid toolkit built on Sass.
-This is the demo source for the github pages, it includes a basic starter kit with some responsive examples and grid uses.
+This is the demo source for the github pages, it includes a basic <a href="http://comfypixel.com/Girder/guide.html">guide / starter kit</a> with some responsive use of the grid.
 There's also an example page for using the [CSS version of Girder][http://comfypixel.com/Girder/example-css.html].

 ---

-# About the example pages
-These pages are just testing functionality which I'll eventually use as a reference point for css classes and layouts.

 **Example HTML**
 ```HTML